rybaz/black-hat-nix/README.md

     | sh -s -- install --determinate
 ```
 ### How to Uninstall
-Accidentally put this on your work computer and pissed of IT?
+Accidentally put this on your work computer and pissed off IT?
 ```sh
 /nix/nix-installer uninstall
 ```